SoMee.Social [OLD] Trading Up 0% Over Last Week (ONG)

-SoMee.Social [OLD] (CURRENCY:ONG) traded 0% higher against the US dollar during the 24-hour period ending at 18:00 PM ET on January 10th.
-Over the last seven days, SoMee.Social [OLD] has traded up 0% against the US dollar.
-SoMee.Social [OLD] has a total market capitalization of $2.32 million and approximately $60.00 worth of SoMee.Social [OLD] was traded on exchanges in the last 24 hours.
-One SoMee.Social [OLD] coin can now be bought for approximately $0.0510 or 0.00000122 BTC on major exchanges.
+SoMee.Social [OLD] (CURRENCY:ONG) traded 0% higher against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on January 12th.
+SoMee.Social [OLD] has a total market capitalization of $2.32 million and $60.00 worth of SoMee.Social [OLD] was traded on exchanges in the last day.
+One SoMee.Social [OLD] coin can currently be purchased for approximately $0.0510 or 0.00000116 BTC on major exchanges.
+Over the last week, SoMee.Social [OLD] has traded 0% higher against the U.S. dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.